cooperb189/PythonProjects/README.md

 # 🐍 Python Mini Projects

 This repo holds a bunch of small Python projects I built to level up my skills.
 Each one focuses on a specific concept like regex, file handling, user input validation, or basic user interaction.
-Nothing super fancy—just solid, practical practice that helped me build real understanding.
+Nothing super fancy - just solid, practical practice that helped me build real understanding.

 ---

-## 🚀 What’s Inside
+## What’s Inside

 ### 1. **Agent Decoder**
 - Extracts emails and phone numbers from messy text.